xwlc/.github/README.md

-# The Default Github Health Files
+# .github

+The default community health files for the @xwlc organization.